Train-Track/Train-Track-Web/README.md

 - Create a new project directory: parse new Train-Track-Web
 - Clone this repository ontop of the application directory
 - Deploy: parse deploy

+To Contribute:
+Please feel free to make pull requests!